Colorful collection of vintage album covers displayed in a record store crate

 Photography Meets Music

-A great album cover doesn't illustrate the music.
-It continues it in another medium.
+A great album cover doesn't illustrate the music — it creates the silence before it starts.

 The Digital Shrink